Dr David Glasman, D.Clin. Psych, Dip. Psych, CPsychol

 01373 469598 / 07903 788396

-From day one I work in a way that will leave you with renewed self-belief and hope, and equip you with easy-to-use psychological tools to maintain good mental health for a lifetime.
+From the first session we together aim to alleviate immediate suffering.
+I work in a way that will leave you with renewed self-belief and hope, and equip you with easy-to-use psychological tools to maintain good mental health for a lifetime.

 To do this I draw on fifteen years experience working as a senior Clinical Psychologist/Therapist in the NHS, as well as three additional years experience of in-the-field training in a variety of NHS settings.
 I have led psychological services in a busy NHS team, which sees people with both moderate and severe difficulties.